AmazeeLabs/advagg/README.txt

 **Hidden Settings**

 The following settings are not configurable from the admin UI and must be set in settings.php.
 In general they are settings that should not be changed.
+The current defaults are shown.

     // Display a message that the bypass cookie is set.
     $conf['advagg_show_bypass_cookie_message'] = TRUE;